Best Time Of Year For Family Photography

 The grass is often still green right through Autumn, so there’s a lovely variety to the colours available.

 The brighter yellows tends to be at their best in October and early November, with the more muted oranges coming through in mid-November.

-Wearing brightly coloured wellies and rain jackets give a real pop of colour to an autumnal scene, or wear your usual clothes and let the autumn colours do the work for you!
+Wearing brightly coloured wellies and rain jackets give a real pop of colour to an autumnal scene.
+Or, wear your usual clothes and let the autumn colours do the work for you!